jmettraux/eurotrash/src/taa__tactics.md

 The decision of the leader lays the foundation of any operation.
 In a large measure, it decides victory or defeat.

+The higher the leader is in the hierarchy, the more it is up to him to make decisions, under his own discretion.
+Often, the subordinate leaders are left with the technical execution of the decisions of their superior.
+However, in the always unpredictable circumstances of the war and the turmoil of battle, any leader has to make decisions independently.
+The most formidable to take is the one departing from the superior's order.

+In most cases, the leader must make his decision in the midst of uncertainty and under the influence of danger.
+But a cold and clear appreciation of the possibilities and an unwavering will to win will allow him to dominate any situation, no matter how difficult or obscure.

+He who, first of all, does not seek the annihilation of the enemy, and who does not yearn to measure up to him; he who limits himself to parrying the blows, he is soon lost.

+An audacious decision is better than a too cautious one.
+Rash decisions often provide victory, whereas defeat usually comes from a decision based on fear.

+The leader always seeks for surprise; it's the most powerful victory factor.
+It exerts a strong moral influence on the enemy.
+He who surprises the adversary, dictates his law of action, and prevents him from methodically commit his means.